MicrosoftDocs/azure-devops-docs/docs/pipelines/library/variable-groups.md

 ::: moniker-end

 #### [Classic](#tab/classic/)
-When you set a variable with the same name in multiple scopes, the following precedence is used.
-A variable set at queue time will override a variable in the pipeline or variable group.
+When you set a variable with the same name in multiple scopes, the following precedence is used (highest precedence first).

+1. Variable set at queue time
+1. Variable set in the pipeline
 1. Variable set in the variable group
-2. Variable set in the pipeline
-3. Variable set at queue time

 [!INCLUDE [variable-collision](../includes/variable-collision.md)]